 Result: The load bearing wall was lifted, stabilized and void fill completed in the treated areas.
 As a result, existing cracks were closed in damaged areas.
 Movement of the building was greatly arrested and mitigated against further structural damage.
 All work was completed in three shifts.

-Benefit: The URETEK Technologies require no excavation and are performed with very little disturbance or mess.
+Benefit: The CST technologies require no excavation and are performed with very little disturbance or mess.
 Repairs are made in days, not weeks or months.
 No need to vacate buildings and treated areas may be used immediately following repairs.